Victor Wembanyama: ASVEL (2021–2022)

-Metropolitans 92 (2022–present)
+Metropolitans 92 (2022–2023)

 On 4 July 2022, Wembanyama signed a two-year contract with Metropolitans 92 of the LNB Pro A. He was drawn to the team due to head coach Vincent Collet's reputation for developing and providing opportunities for young players.
 In October 2022, Wembanyama gained recognition from American media after two exhibition games against the NBA G League Ignite, featuring projected second overall pick Scoot Henderson, in Las Vegas.
-The games, which marked Wembanyama's debut in the United States, were nationally televised and attended by over 200 scouts and NBA executives.
+The games, which marked Wembanyama's U.S. debut, were nationally televised and attended by over 200 scouts and NBA executives.
 In the first game, on 4 October, he recorded 37 points, five blocks and four rebounds in a 122–115 loss.
 Wembanyama led his team to a 112–106 win over the Ignite in their second game, scoring 36 points and grabbing 11 rebounds.
-On 27 October, the NBA announced that it would stream all Metropolitans 92 regular season and playoff games through its app.
+On 27 October, the NBA announced that it would stream all Metropolitans 92 regular-season and playoff games on its app.

 In the 2022–23 Pro A season, Wembanyama emerged as one of the most dominant players in the league.
 On 4 November 2022, he posted a career-high 33 points, 12 rebounds, four assists and three blocks in a 78–69 win over Limoges CSP.
 On 2 December, Wembanyama recorded his fourth straight 30-point game, with 32 points, 10 rebounds, four blocks and three assists in a 96–85 victory over Fos Provence, leading his team to its ninth consecutive win.
 He was named captain of the France team at the LNB All-Star Game on 29 December.
 At the All-Star Game, he recorded 27 points, 12 rebounds and four assists, leading his team to 136–128 win over the World team, and became the game's youngest MVP.
 On 9 January 2023, Wembanyama made a game-winning putback dunk with 3.5 seconds left in regulation and recorded 15 points, nine rebounds and five blocks in an 84–83 win over ASVEL.
+On 27 January, he recorded 31 points, 14 rebounds and five blocks in a 102–84 loss to Chorale Roanne.
+On 21 April, he declared for the 2023 NBA draft.
+At the end of the regular season, Wembanyama became the youngest player to win the LNB Pro A MVP Award.
+He was selected to the All-Pro A First Team and named Best Defender, Best Scorer, Best Young Player and Best Blocker.
+In the playoffs, Wembanyama led Metropolitans 92 to the Finals, where they were eliminated by AS Monaco in a 3–0 sweep.
+He finished the season averaging 21.6 points, 10.4 rebounds and 3.1 blocks per game, leading the Pro A in each category.